The Miraculous Mundane

 The mundane is often thought of as ordinary; it even sounds ordinary, The world of miracles, on the other hand, is thought of as the extraordinary, part of a higher reality.
 We usually do not see the ordinary as being a part of this higher reality.
 Yet if we take a closer look at this physical world, that we believe to be the mundane, it may not seem so ordinary.

 The beauty found in nature and the mysteries of the physical universe can produce feelings of awe and wonder in us, when we take a moment to look.
 And there is much in our own lives that we respond to in more than ordinary ways.
 The arrival of a newborn, a personal achievement, or a loving relationship can bring joy and excitement into our worlds.
 The extraordinary always seems to be at hand and within reach.
-Perhaps it is built in, an only slightly hidden part of the reality that includes that which we call the mundane, and instead of being apart from, it may indeed be a part of this, our wonderful worldly world.
+Perhaps it is built in, a slightly hidden part of the reality that includes that which we call the mundane, and instead of being apart from, it may indeed be a part of this, our wonderful worldly world.

 The Physical World

 For those who study it, the realm of things like forces and fields, time and motion, can be the most extraordinary thing in existence.
 And the mathematics involved in successfully describing these things has a beauty of its own, often described as "elegance."
 It is difficult to find a more enthusiastic soul than one who endeavors to teach and bring these things to life, for the benefit of those of us who do not study this realm, this wonderful layer of reality.

 Much imagination and insight is involved in these endeavors, and as more things are discovered and uncovered in this world, mysteries remain.
 And that is part of the beauty.